SCIInstitute/ShapeWorks/docs/use-cases/use-cases.md

 2. [Optimizing](../workflow/optimize.md) a correpsondence model on the groomed data.
 3. [Analyzing](../workflow/analyze.md) the correspondence model.

-However, some do not involve grooming and some only demonstrate the functionality of ShapeWorks statistical tools.
-For an overview and brief description of the avialable use cases, see [Examples](../getting-started/examples.md).
+However, some do not involve grooming, and some only demonstrate the functionality of ShapeWorks statistical tools.
+For an overview and brief description of the available use cases, see [Examples](../getting-started/examples.md).

 ## Running A Use Case